James is the English form of the Greek form of the Hebrew name Jacob. In his own language he would have been called Yakov [Jacob].

-Now, this is a major, major, major problem in today’s church of God groups: People respecting persons above their respect for the Word of God.
+Now, this is a major, major, major problem in today’s spiritual Ekklesia: People respecting persons above their respect for the Word of God.
 That is, they do not hold everyone up to the standard of God’s Word.

 They do not hold certain people up to the standard of God’s Word, making idols of them.
-Yet they will turn around and attempt to hold other people to their own ways even when their own ways are contrary to God’s Word and his commandments.
+Yet they will turn around and attempt to hold other people to their own ways even when their own ways are contrary to God’s Word.
 This makes them respecters of persons, rather than respecters of God; which is the sin of idolatry; it is the sin of allowing people to come between us and God.

-There is also the great sin of respecting those who give the more or who flatter leaders.
+There is also the great sin of respecting those who give more or who flatter us.
 Many have been ordained and promoted because they excelled at flattery, and many others because they gave more than other brethren.

 2:2 For if there come into your assembly a man with a gold ring, in goodly apparel, and there comes in also a poor man in vile raiment; 2:3 And ye have respect to him that weareth the gay clothing, and say unto him, “Sit thou here in a good place” and say to the poor, “Stand thou there, or sit here under my stool.”
 2:4 Are ye not then partial in yourselves, and are become judges of evil thoughts?
 2:5 Hearken, my beloved brethren, Hath not God chosen the poor of this world rich in faith, and heirs of the kingdom which he hath promised to them that love him?